guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 ```
 ###### <span style="color: #98971a">Conditions and Loops</span>

-Booleans can be used in a terraform ternary operation to create an if-selse statement - `CONDITION ?
+Boolean values can be used in a terraform ternary operation to create an if-else statement - `CONDITION ?
 TRUE_VAL : FALSE_VAL`

 >[!example] Example - condition
 >```hcl